chrisjrob/chrisjrob.github.io/_posts/2008-12-08-lenny-on-speed.markdown

 title:  "Lenny on Speed"
 date:   2008-12-08 00:00:00
 category: technology
-tags: [linux, toshiba, debian, lenny, eeepc]
+tags: [linux, toshiba, debian, eeepc]
 ---

 Okay, to be quite honest my Debian Lenny 64-bit Toshiba Satellite Pro A300 laptop is really fast.
 Certainly the fastest machine that I've ever used, problem is that makes you hungry for more speed.
 So far I have followed several of the suggestions included in this [Debian EeePC page](http://wiki.debian.org/DebianEeePC/TipsAndTricks), for example adding the `relatime` option to the disks.